 This memorial presents great opportunities for family photographs.
 You can strike a pose while petting Fala, joining the men in the breadline, or listening to Roosevelt's fireside chat.

-At night the lighting over the waterfalls creates interesting shadows, and there's not as much noise from airplanes overhead.
+At night the lighting over the waterfalls creates interesting shadows, and there's less noise from airplanes overhead.